Donations pour in for families of Atlanta shooting victims - WTMJ

 For now, donors to victims of the Atlanta shootings must scour individual GoFundMe accounts.

-“We all have to stand up for all the innocent lives that fall victim to such reckless hate,” Mallory Spalding wrote on a GoFundMe page set up for Suncha Kim, 69, who was fatally shot in the chest.
+“We all have to stand up for all the innocent lives that fall victim to such reckless hate,” Mallory Spalding wrote on a GoFundMe page set up in memory of Suncha Kim, 69, who was fatally shot in the chest.

-The page has seen more than $125,000 in donations in a single day.

-A page for Delaina Yaun has collected more than $102,000, and one for survivors of Paul Michels has raised more than $57,000.
-A page for Yong Yue’s family drew more than $94,000.
+A page for Delaina Yaun has collected nearly $110,000, and one for survivors of Paul Michels has raised more than $61,000.
+A page for Yong Yue’s family drew more than $115,000.
+A page for the husband of Soon Chung Park has raised just over $15,000.
+And a page to benefit Jami Webb, daughter of Xiaojie Tan, has brought in more than $21,000.

 The donations will help pay for travel for family members who would otherwise be unable to attend funerals.